mika-s/RandomPerson/RandomPersonLib/Readme.md

 If this is set to true, the PANs that are generated will not include spaces.
 E.g.
 XXXX YYYY ZZZZ QQQQ becomes XXXXYYYYZZZZQQQQ.
 If this is set to false, the PANs will contain spaces.

+#### "UseColonsInMacAddress": bool

+If this is set to true, the MAC addresses that are generated will use colons rather than hyphens.
+If this is set to false, the MAC addresses will use hyphens.

+#### "UseUppercaseInMacAddress": bool

+If this is set to true, the MAC addresses that are generated will use uppercase letters for the A to F hexadecimal letters.
+If this is set to false, the MAC addresses will use lowercase letters.

 #### "BirthDateOptions.BirthDateMode": enum